okta/okta-sdk-swift/README.md

 You can also learn more on the [Okta + Swift][lang-landing-page] page in our documentation.

+> *WARNING:* This SDK is not intended for use within production applications, or applications deployed to untrusted devices (e.g. via the app store or private distribution).
+Embedding SSWS tokens within applications is unsafe, and is not recommended.

 ## Release status

 This library uses semantic versioning and follows Okta's [Library Version Policy][okta-library-versioning].